-Now the stoy of Pasta with Mini Meatballs and Fresh Marinara
+Now the story of Pasta with Mini Meatballs and Fresh Marinara

-Spaghetti, macaroni, fusilli (corkscrew pasta), Orecchiette (little ears), Gemilli (tightly twisted “twins”) they all seem to work better with one type of preparation or sauce.
+Spaghetti, macaroni, fusilli (corkscrew pasta), Orecchiette (little ears), Gemelli (tightly twisted “twins”) they all seem to work better with one type of preparation or sauce.

-In Italy almost all meals start with a “primo” course, generally a filling pasta or risotto.
-From there they move onto the main course, usually a meat, vegetable and potatoes.
+In Italy, almost all meals start with a “primo” course, generally a filling pasta or risotto.
+From there they move onto the main course, usually meat, vegetable, and potatoes.

 Here, in America, the pasta dish is our main dish so here is a fun, tasty dinner that I'm sure the whole family will enjoy, Pasta with Mini Meatballs and Fresh Marinara.
 It will take a little more than 30 minutes to get it onto the table, more like 90, but most of that is unsupervised time, so you can let your sauce simmer away on the stove while you go do other, more important things, like playing with the kids, the dog, or your friends on Facebook.

 I find it amazing that something that has the same 3 ingredients, flour, water, and salt, can feel, taste and act differently.